Frequently Asked Questions About Our Products And Services

 The actual achieved sequencing output (read length, read quality and number of reads) is directly correlated with the quality of the sequencing library used.
 Eurofins Genomics cannot give any guarantees for sequencing data resulting from ready-to-load libraries prepared by the customer.
 If unsatisfactory sequencing results are due to technical problems with the sequencing kits or machines, the sequencing will be repeated at no additional cost to the customer.

-Is the sorting of c included?
+Is the sorting of the reads included?

 Raw data sorting according to Illumina Index read is included.
 Used index type (single-indexed or dual-indexed) and corresponding index sequences have to be provided prior to project start.